EdgeTX/edgetx.github.io/docs/Radio-hardware-specifications-for-EdgeTX.md

 * on radios with STM32H750 series MCUs and high-resolution color displays (where the screen resolution is higher than 480x320 pixels), the SDRAM must be connected via 32 bit data bus
 * STM32H7, STM32H7R, STM32H7S and STM32H5 MCUs have a modernised UART/UASART hardware
     * no inverters **SHALL** be connected to the UART/USART pins, the MCU can handle polarity inversion in HW, without external help
-    * the S.PORT pin of the module bay **SHALL** be connected directly to the MCU UART/USART TX pin, **NO** inverter or direction switch logic is needed.
+    * the S.PORT pin of the module bay **SHALL** be connected directly to the MCU UART/USART TX pin, **NO** inverter or direction switch logic is needed, add a 10kOhm pull up resistor.
 The MCU can handle half-duplex in hardware, without external help

 ### Hardware design guidelines
 * all high speed interfaces like Quad/Octo/Hexa SPI, SDRAM, USB and SDIO shall be length / time of flight equalised